📢 Follow ST on Google News Click Here

 Dear Suhail and Shashvat Sir, we haven’t received our salary for March month yet despite following so many times on email and visiting the office.
 All ...
 146 comments on LinkedIn

 The boardroom spat that BharatPe became famous for, has been dragged to Twitter now, which has become the ground for a keyboard battle.
 The reason was Karan Sarki's comment where Ashneer Grover replied, which was eventually followed by Aashima Grover, the sister of Ashneer Grover, and the CEO, Suhail Sameer.
-After Ashneer and Aashima's post that blamed the management of BharatPe including Suhail Sameer, the CEO replied that Ashneer has stolen all the money and that only a little amount is left to pay the employees.
-Sameer, in conclusion, apologised for his earlier comment on the thread and mentioned that the employees' salaries have already begun to be paid out in full and final, and the other employees' pending payments would also be cleared and has further requested the employees to keep from building stories.
+After Ashneer and Aashima's post that blamed the management of BharatPe including Suhail Sameer, the CEO replied that Ashneer had stolen all the money and that only a small amount was left to pay the employees.
+Sameer, in conclusion, apologized for his earlier comment on the thread and mentioned that the employees' salaries have already begun to be paid out in full and final, and the other employees' pending payments would also be cleared and have further requested the employees to keep from building stories.

 BharatPe Fined Again for Invoices to Fake Vendors